apache/spark/docs/configuration.md

   <td>true</td>
   <td>
     Whether to coordinate resources automatically among workers/drivers(client only) in Standalone.
-If not, user should be responsible for assigning different resources for workers/drivers while using resource discovery script.
+If false, the user is responsible for configuring different resources for workers/drivers that run on the same host.
   </td>
 </tr>
 <tr>